molingyu/Rosetta/README.md

 You can reach the me right here by opening a [new issue](https://github.com/molingyu/Rosetta/issues/new), or send email at [@shitake233](https://twitter.com/shitake233).

+*Warrning: Rosetta depends on [Odin Inspector](http://sirenix.net/odininspector) plugin.
+Make sure you have a license for [Odin Inspector](http://sirenix.net/odininspector) before using Rosetta.*

 ![Rosetta](./Res/Rosetta.png)

 ## Feature

 + [gettext](https://www.gnu.org/software/gettext/) like text I18N system(creation and loading of pot/po file ).
 + Unity Media file Support(Font/Sprite/AudioClip).
 + New languages can be added externally at runtime (mod system)